slatedb/slatedb/docs/0001-manifest.md

 At time 11, writer 3 has successfully fenced writer 1 and writer 2.
 Readers will consider all SSTs valid from 0-6, though only SSTs 0, 1, and 3 will have key-value pairs since fencing SST writes are always empty.

-_NOTE: We might want to add a liveness write for low-throughput write clients.
-This would allow clients to periodically write empty SSTs to make sure they're still the current writer.
+_NOTE: Writers will only detect that they've been fenced when they go to write.
+Low-throughput writers can periodically scan `wal` for SSTs with a higher `writer_epoch` to proactively detect that they've been fenced.
 This would work with the current design, but isn't in scope._

 ### Readers

 #### Reader Protocol

-Readers must establish a snapshot on startup.
-This process is described in the _Snapshots_ section above.
+Readers must establish a snapshot on startup and load DbState:

-Once a snapshot is established, readers do the following:
+1. List all `wal` to find the maximum contiguous SST
+2. Update the manifest to contain a new snapshot and set `wal_id_last_seen` to the ID found in (1)

-1. Load all `leveled_sst`s into `DbState.leveled_ssts`
+3. Load all `leveled_sst`s into `DbState.leveled_ssts`
-2. List and load all `wal` SSTs >= `wal_id_last_compacted` into `DbState.l0`
+4. Load all `wal` SSTs >= `wal_id_last_compacted` into `DbState.l0`

+If (2) fails due to a CAS conflict, restart from (1).

 _NOTE: We'll probably want to rename `DbState.l0` to `DbState.wal`._